 …and why enterprise solutions like Mobile BI are doomed without them.

-Mobile BI has become quite the hot topic and quickly.
+Real-time Operational Intelligence has become quite the hot topic and quickly.
 This is great for vendors like us, but it also means the market can look forward to many of the growing pains that come along with chaotic growth.
 The primary problem is that every vendor will take a different approach because the market is immature and there are no standards established, or at least that’s what you might think.
 And you would be wrong.

 The first thing to do is ignore mobile BI for a minute.
 Successful mobile apps are successful mobile apps.
 Period.
 What’s more is that all of the top mobile apps, for consumers or business, all share similar traits.
 If you can capture most or all of these in your mobile BI app, chances are you have a winner.
-This post is intended to highlight those characteristics in the context of mobile BI and dashboard applications, but frankly this applies to mobile apps of any kind.
+This post is intended to highlight those characteristics in the context of mobile BI and dashboard applications, but frankly, this applies to mobile apps of any kind.